hashicorp/terraform-provider-azurerm/website/docs/r/application_insights_analytics_item.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Application Insights Analytics Item.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to create the Application Insights component.

 * `application_insights_id` - (Required) The ID of the Application Insights component on which the Analytics Item exists.
 Changing this forces a new resource to be created.